Subsidies for engaging professional artists: Overview

 7. After the performance, you pay the artist the full fee and expenses (and those of the accompanist if there is one).

 8. You then send us copies of your publicity materials in order to complete your claim for a subsidy.
+N.B.
+This must be done within three months of the concert taking place as we cannot guarantee your subsidy after this point.
 Payment will be made by bank transfer as soon as the claim form has been approved by our subsidy administrator.

 All arrangements to confirm and carry out the booking must be done directly with the artist, including sending the contract/letter of engagement and discussing arrangements for travel, accommodation and the proposed programme.